IheomaNwuzor/Skin-Cancer-Diagnosis-with-SQL/README.md

 4. Analysis & Insights → Identify high-risk groups and lesion patterns.
 5. Recommendations → Structure dataset for AI training & clinical use.

-some of the key features of the data sets
+Some of the key features of the data sets

 Key Features (Metrics Overview):